 Vintage recipes and cookbooks of all kinds often assume you, the reader, understand how to incorporate ingredients and in what order.
 In general, when you make cookies, you should have a process similar to the steps below:

-- Beating the sugar and butter, shortening, or other fat together marks the beginning of most cookie recipes.
+- Beating the granulated sugar (white sugar) and butter, shortening, or other fat together marks the beginning of most cookie recipes.
+Some recipes that use brown sugar will include it here too.

-- Add any eggs, one at a time, as well as extracts, milk, buttermilk, oil, or other liquid.
+- Add any eggs, one at a time, vanilla extract, or whatever extract your recipe uses, plus the milk, buttermilk, oil, peanut butter, or other liquid.

-- Fold in your mix-ins, like chocolate chips, dried fruit, or candy pieces.
+- Fold in your mix-ins, like milk chocolate chips, dried fruit, or candy pieces.

-- Drop cookies onto baking sheet and bake at the low end of the time range.
+- Drop cookies onto a baking sheet between 1 1/2″ to 2″ apart, unless your recipe suggests otherwise, and bake at the low end of the time range.
 Cookies should typically appear light golden brown at the edges.

 - Once set, move to a cooling rack to finish the cooling process.

-In general, if you are going to bake a batch of typical cookies, you’ll need ingredients like flour, granulated sugar, brown sugar, baking powder, baking soda, salt, butter, and eggs.
+Suppose you bake a batch of typical cookies.
+In that case, you’ll need wet and dry ingredients like flour, granulated sugar (white sugar), brown sugar, baking powder, baking soda, salt, butter, and large eggs.

 Those are the basics.
-Of course, your recipe may include add-ins like chocolate chips or M&M’s, olive oil or vegetable oil, or milk, buttermilk, heavy cream, or spices.
-Extracts, like vanilla extract, mint, almond, lemon, and so on could be included.
+Of course, your recipe may include add-ins like chocolate chips or M&M’s, olive oil or vegetable oil, milk, buttermilk, heavy cream, or spices.
+Extracts, like vanilla extract, mint, almond, or lemon may be included.

-Now that you know the steps to baking cookies, you need to know the method behind the madness.
-If you aren’t a cookie baker, you soon will be, once you see how simple it is.
-Deep breaths.
+Now that you know the steps to bake cookies, you need to understand the method behind the madness.
+If you aren’t a cookie baker, you soon will be once you see how simple it is — deep breaths.
 You’ve got this.

 - Read over your recipe.
 Do you have all the ingredients and required equipment?
 Do a quick inventory.
 But, like, actually look.
 Never assume.